dorlo1994/personal-website/README.md

 ## Live Demos
 Projects displayed in the website are hosted elsewhere, and accessed via HTTP requests.

+## Publishing Pipeline
+The pages on the website are markdown files edited elsewhere, and are converted to HTML pages at buildtime.

 ## CI
 GitHub Actions allows testing the website on every push to a branch.